mhdtvk/Video-Inspector/README.md

 All assets and code are under the MIT License.

 ## Additional Resources
-All intellectual and material rights of this project belong to [EVS Technology Company](https://www.embeddedvisionsystems.it/).
+All rights of this project belong to [EVS Technology Company](https://www.embeddedvisionsystems.it/).
 For more information, visit [EVS Technology Company's website](https://www.embeddedvisionsystems.it/).